mishraak/docker-elasticsearch/README.md

 You can use docker-compose.yml in this folderto connect my docker-elasticsearch, docker-logstash and docker-elk-ui images together using docker-compose.

 ## Getting Started

-There are two ways to use this image.
+There are two ways to buid this file.
-1. Simply build the image using given Dockerfile and config file using docker build command as follows.
+1. See below if you want to build and use this image separately.
 Clone the repository to your machine and cd into it.
+Then simply build the image using given Dockerfile and config file using docker build command as follows.

 ```
 docker build -t <name of your choice> .
 ```

-2. For this to work, download Elasticsearch, Logstash and docker-elk-ui images to your machine inside a folder let's say docker-elk.
+2. See below if you want to build my custom E,L,K(just UI, not actual Kibana) images together to plot the scatterplot.
+For this to work, download Elasticsearch, Logstash and docker-elk-ui images to your machine inside a folder let's say docker-elk.
 Now cd to that folder and this image (and other) will be built from scratch automatically when you fire coomand as below :

 ```
 docker-compose up --build